 The Board is scheduled to meet at least four times a year to determine overall strategic direction and objectives and approve interim and annual results and other significant matters.
 Apart from regular board meetings, the Board will meet on other occasions when a board level decision on a particular matter is required.
 Each of the members of the Board has full access to relevant information at the meetings.

-Five Board meetings were held during the Year.
-Details of the attendance of the Board meetings are as follows:
+Four Board meetings and one general meeting were held during the Year.
+Details of the attendance of the Board meetings and the general meeting are as follows: